leftthomas/ClipPrompt/README.md

 ## Benchmarks

-The models are trained on one NVIDIA GeForce RTX 3090 (24G) GPU. `AdamW` is used to optimize the model, `lr` is `1e-5` and `weight decay` is `5e-4`. all the hyper-parameters are the default values.
+The models are trained on one NVIDIA GeForce RTX 3090 (24G) GPU. `AdamW` is used to optimize the model, `lr` is `1e-5` and `weight decay` is `5e-4`. all the hyperparameters are the default values.

 <table>
 <thead>